 Low-key Meditation Mount is another local attraction.
 Situated out of town to the east, past Boccali’s homestyle Italian restaurant and past the lush orange and avocado groves up on rural Reeves Road, it is perched at the top of a quiet hill.
 This center strives to radiate “its energy of light and love to humanity,” and visitors are invited at no charge to explore the grounds and stroll the path leading through the garden to an expansive valley view.

 It would be a shame not to stay long enough to enjoy at least one of Ojai’s peaceful nights, and one good way to do this is at the Rancho Inn—a spacious vintage motor court just three blocks from town center.
 The inn has 16 warmly patinaed knotty-cedar rooms plus two detached cottages with fireplaces.
 Facilities include a hot tub, sauna, hammocks, and bench swings, and it has two mature rose gardens and a small forest of cacti.
 Though the inn is on a main road, traffic comes close to a halt by bedtime and provides a murmur in the morning to gently awake you.
 Remember to bring your walking shoes, bicycles, skates, and horses so you can enjoy the scenic 16-mile, hills-to-ocean Ojai Valley Trail that passes right beside the inn.
 This is a “rails-to-trails” conversion of a 100-year-old railroad line that once hauled oranges from local orchards to markets around the world.
 It now links the town to Foster Park in Ventura.
-A good dinner can be enjoyed just down the road at Suzanne’s, where use of top-notch local ingredients and a sophisticated menu make it one of the area’s best restaurants.

 Another good way to spend a peaceful night is at the Ojai Valley Inn & Spa Originally built as a country club in 1923 in the traditional Spanish-colonial style of Southern California, this 206-room resort now offers plenty of pampering for both parents and kids.
 Rooms are large and comfortable, and many feature small open-air patios.
 In the former hacienda that is the property’s core, the Vista dining room offers a well-priced buffet breakfast each morning and tree-top views of the scenic mountain-backed golf course dotted with 300-year-old oak trees.
 The Oak Cafe has both outdoor terrace and indoor fireside seating.
 Special kids’ menus are available at both, and children under 3 eat free.
 A room service kids’ menu also offers inexpensive things kids like to eat, like Mickey Mouse waffles and a Red Baron mini pepperoni pizza.
 The Camp Ojai children’s program, which operates daily year-round, has a staff of trained counselors to supervise potty-trained children ages 3 through 12.
 Among the activities are art projects in the club house, Native American stories in the property’s authentically constructed Chumash thatched house, and pony rides at the stables.
 Full-day, half-day, and evening programs include a meal and t-shirt.
 Among the resort’s recreational facilities are a tennis center with eight courts (matches in the country’s oldest and largest amateur tennis tournament have been held here since 1895), an 18-hole golf course, two heated swimming pools and a hot tub, a health spa with another pool plus a fitness center, complimentary bikes to use on the area’s extensive off-road bike trails, and a stables with both scenic trails for guided horseback riding and a children’s petting farm.
 Visiting the property’s large cage filled with colorful birds is also especially enjoyed by children.